 It’s fun having the energy to keep up with my grandchildren and play games with them.

 I can jump on the trampoline with them now.
 I’m also getting outside with my husband, Terrell.
 In the past he’d be doing yard work on his own; now I’m out there with him working on my flower beds and rose bushes.
-I’ve lost 52 pounds.
+I’ve lost a lot of weight.
 Instead of being a ‘Negative Nancy,’ I’m in good spirits and I’m a much happier person.

 —Terrace Mitchell, Supercenter #0280; Rockdale, TX; $5K Winner